Anaerobic Digestion

 What measures will be in place to prevent attracting animals and pests?

-Receiving and staging areas for feedstock will be actively managed, given a semi-continuous operation, which will prevent or reduce attraction of animals and pests.
+Receiving and staging areas for feedstock will be actively managed and will prevent or reduce attraction of animals and pests.
 Feedstock staging and processing areas are also designed to be enclosed.

-Anaerobic digestion had been demonstrated to greatly reduce or even eradicate the occurrence of certain pests (e.g., insects, and animal and plant pathogens) that may be present in feedstock, given temperatures involved in the process.
+Anaerobic digestion had been demonstrated to greatly reduce the occurrence of certain pests (e.g., insects, and animal and plant pathogens) that may be present in feedstock, given temperatures involved in the process.

-Facility operations are designed such that solid digestate staging and storage will not be stagnant.
+Facility operations are designed such that staging and storage areas will not be stagnant.
 Proper site drainage will be maintained to eliminate additional breeding grounds for insects.

 Good housekeeping measures will be implemented to limit attraction of pests and wildlife, such as: implementing proper waste management practices, removing clutter from within and around buildings, and vegetation management.
 A housekeeping inspection and cleaning schedule will be set up to minimize buildup of feedstock or digestate collected on ledges, recesses, corners and equipment areas.